What is Cherry Eye in Dogs?

 Recent Blog:

 With that said, it will require treatment – often of the surgical kind.
-We’re going to dig our paws into what exactly it is and how you can help your doggo treat it.
+PD Insurance offers cover for a range of illnesses and accidents, depending on your plan.
+Though we don’t specifically cover cherry eye surgery, we’re all about educating pet parents on a wide range of stuff that could affect their pets.
+So, let’s dig our paws into what exactly it is and how you can help your doggo treat it.

 What causes cherry eye in bulldogs and other dogs?